varungur/openshift-appliance-builder/README.md

 # Openshift Appliance Builder
-This repo lists the steps involved in creating an OpenShift-based Appliance builder to deploy an OpenShift cluster.
+This repo lists the steps involved in creating an OpenShift-based Appliance ISO to deploy an OpenShift cluster.